nats-io/natscli/README.md

 subscriptions across the entire cluster with filtering to limit the results by account etc.

 Additional raw information in JSON format can be retrieved using the `nats server request` commands.

+### Monitoring

+The `nats server check` command provides numerous monitoring utilities that supports the popular Nagios exist code based protocol, a format compatible with Prometheus `textfile` format and a human friendly textual output.

+Using these tools one can create monitors for various aspects of NATS Server, JetStream and KV.

+#### Stream and Consumer monitoring

+The `nats server check stream` and `nats server check consumer` commands can be used to monitor the health of Streams and Consumers.

+We'll cover the flags below but since version `0.2.0` these commands support auto configuration from Metadata on the Stream and Consumer.
+For example if the command accepts `--msgs-warn` then the metadata `io.nats.monitor.msgs-warn` can be used to set the same value.
+Calling the check command without passing the value on the command will use the metadata value instead.

+##### Streams

+The stream check command allows the health of a stream to be monitored including Sources, Mirrors, Cluster Health and more.

+To perform end to end health checks on a stream it is suggested that canary messages are published regularly into the stream with clients detecting those and discarding them after ACK.

+The `nats server check message` command can be used to check such canary messages exist in the stream, how old they are and if the content is correct.
+We suggest using this in complex Sourcing and Mirroring setups to perform an additional out-of-band health check on the flow of messages.
+This includes checking timestamps on the messages.

+`--lag-critical=MSGS` Critical threshold to allow for lag on any source or mirror.
+Lag is how many tasks the source or mirror is behind, this means the mirror or source do not have complete data and would require fixing.

+`--seen-critical=DURATION` Critical threshold for how long ago the source or mirror should have been seen.
+During network outages or problems with the foreign Stream this time would increase.
+The duration can be a string like `5m`.

+`--min-sources=SOURCES`, `--max-sources=SOURCES` Minimum and Maximum number of sources to expect, this allow you to monitor that in a dynamically configured environment that the set number of sources are configured.

+`--peer-expect=SERVERS` Number of cluster replicas to expect, again allowing an assertion that the configuration does not change unexpectedly

+`--peer-lag-critical=OPS` Critical threshold to allow for cluster peer lag, any RAFT peer that is further behind than this number of operations will result in a critical error

+`--peer-seen-critical=DURATION` Critical threshold for how long ago a cluster peer should have been seen, this is sumular to the lag on Sources and Mirrors but checks the lag in the Raft cluster.

+`--msgs-warn=MSGS` and `--msgs-critical=MSGS` Checks the number of messages in the stream, if warn is smaller than critical the check will alert for fewer messages than the thresholds.
+If warn is bigger than critical the logic will be inverted ensuring that no more than the thresholds exist in the stream.

+`--subjects-warn=SUBJECTS` and `--subjects-critical=SUBJECTS` Checks the number of subjects in the stream, supports the same inversion behaviour described above in `--msgs-warn`.

+##### Consumers

+The consumer check is concerned with message flow through a consumer and have various adjustable thresholds in duration and count to detect stalled consumers, consumers with no active clients, consumers with slow clients or ones where processing the messages are failing.

+A suggested pattern is publishing canary messages into the stream regularly, perhaps with the header `Canary: 1` set, and having applications just ACK and discard those messages.
+This way even in idle times the end to end flow of messages can be monitored.

+`--outstanding-ack-critical=-1` Maximum number of outstanding acks to allow, this allow you to alert on the scenario where clients consuming messages are slow to process messages and the number of outstanding acks are growing.
+Once this hits the configured max the consumer will stall.

+`--waiting-critical=-1` Maximum number of waiting pulls to allow

+`--unprocessed-critical=-1` Maximum number of unprocessed messages to allow, this indicates how far behind the end of the stream the consumer is, in work queue scenarios this will indicate a alert if the amount of outstanding work grows.

+`--last-delivery-critical=0s` This is the time duration since the last delivery to a client, if this number grows it could mean there are no messages to deliver or no clients to deliver messages to.

+`--last-ack-critical=0s` This is the duration of time since the last message was acknowledged, this duration might indicate that no messages are being successfully processed.

+`--redelivery-critical=-1` Alerts on the number of redeliveries currently in flight, a high number means many clients are doing NAKs or not completing message processing within the allowed Ack window.

 ### Schema Registry